 We entered the hall promptly and we had to show our ticket, that we’d been given outside, to the servers.
-The table was a good size for the 3 of us and best of all our chairs swiveled.
+The table was a good size for the 3 of us and best of all our chairs swivelled.
 This was a great touch as the performers end up everywhere and anywhere so if you need to turn to see them you don’t have to move your chair or strain your neck.
-Great fun for a four year old!
+Great fun for a four-year-old!

 A lot of drinks are included.
-There’s sodas, hot and cold chocolate milk, wine, sangria, beer (all served in a lovely big jam jar).
+There are sodas, hot and cold chocolate milk, wine, sangria, beer (all served in a lovely big jam jar).
 You can purchase other drinks but why bother?
 They do require ID for those ages 21 and over.
-Luckily at over 40 we weren’t asked for ours (as we hadn’t brought any).
+Luckily at over 40, we weren’t asked for ours (as we hadn’t brought any).